hardbyte/rpython-post/readme.md

 ```

-With our repl hooked up we can now scan tokens from arbitrary input:
+With our REPL hooked up we can now scan tokens from arbitrary input:

 ```
 $ ./scanner2